Back to Blog

 The Week After: The Window Everyone Wastes

 Prime Day ends.
-Most sellers check their total sales number, feel good or bad about it, and go back to normal operations.
+Most authors check their total sales number, feel good or bad about it, and go back to normal operations.
 This is a strategic mistake.

-The week after Prime Day is one of the highest-value periods in your advertising calendar, and most sellers waste it entirely.
+The week after Prime Day is one of the highest-value periods in your advertising calendar, and most authors waste it entirely.

 Why Post-Prime Day Matters